epam/edp-install/docs/operator-guide/edp-kiosk-usage.md

 * Once the above step is executed, **edp-cd-pipeline-operator** service account will be linked to **kiosk-edit** ClusterRole to get an ability for leveraging Kiosk specific resources (e.g. Space);

-* Newly created stage in &#8249;edp-project&#8250; installation of EDP generates new Kiosk Space resource that is linked to <edp-project> Kiosk Account;
+* Newly created stage in `edp` installation of EDP generates new Kiosk Space resource that is linked to edp Kiosk Account;

 * According to Kiosk doc the Space resource creates namespace with RoleBinding that contains relation between service account which is linked to Kiosk Account and **kiosk-space-admin** ClusterRole.